aviupadhyayula/instadeficit/README.md

 Usage
 -----
 ### Local ###
 Execute the instadeficit.py file.
 Input your username (and for private accounts, your password) as prompted.
-(For concerns over inputting your password, check out the section labeled 'Warnings' above.)
+(For concerns over inputting your password, check out the section labeled 'Disclaimers' above.)

 ### Replit ###
 Copy-paste the script's source code, and then run it.